-- 424.550 Each foster parent must be in sufficiently good physical and mental health, and be physically and emotionally capable, to provide the necessary care to children.
-A foster parent or other member of the household may be required to have a physical or psychological examination, [or] a diagnostic test, a substance abuse evaluation or a drug screen performed if: - 1.
-There is reason to believe that the foster parent may not be physically or emotionally capable of meeting the needs of foster children; or
+NAC 424.550 Physical and mental health of foster parents and members of household.
+(NRS 424.020) Each foster parent must be in sufficiently good physical and mental health, and be physically and emotionally capable, to provide the necessary care to children.
+A foster parent or other member of the household may be required to have a physical or psychological examination, a diagnostic test, a substance use evaluation, or a drug screen performed if:

+1. There is reason to believe that the foster parent may not be physically or emotionally capable of meeting the needs of foster children; or